nataliakoliou/ML-Ciphertext-Decryption-Algorithm/README.md

 * NumPy: ```pip install numpy```
 * Scikit-learn: ```pip install -U scikit-learn```

-## Note
-The code uses the [TRAINING-tolstoy-anna-karenina.txt](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/blob/main/datasets/TRAINING-tolstoy-anna-karenina.txt) and [TESTING-tolstoy-anna-karenina.txt](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/blob/main/datasets/TESTING-tolstoy-anna-karenina.txt) files as the training and testing text.
+> The code uses the [TRAINING-tolstoy-anna-karenina.txt](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/blob/main/datasets/TRAINING-tolstoy-anna-karenina.txt) and [TESTING-tolstoy-anna-karenina.txt](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/blob/main/datasets/TESTING-tolstoy-anna-karenina.txt) files as the training and testing text.
 These files should be in the same directory as the code.

 ## Acknowledgments
 I would like to express my gratitude to [Interactive Maths](https://crypto.interactive-maths.com/mixed-alphabet-cipher.html) for providing valuable information and resources, that contributed to the development of my project.